OpusCapita/peppol-commons/README.md

 During circleci build process, the latest git tag is fetched.
 The patch version is increased by one and pushed back to git as a new tag.

-To update major version, you need to create a new git tag manually, and also release it from your local..again manually.
+To update major version, you need to create a new git tag manually.